 Fun fact: Possible location of Mayan treasures — and dinosaur bones

 Why it's scary: We've gone high in Tibet and deep in The Congo, now let's go underground.
 The Sac Actun river system in the Yucatan Peninsula — which is famous for its beautiful cenotes — wanders for over 95 miles through massive underground caves.
 If you want to check it out, you're going to need a scuba tank.

 Can you swim in it?
 See above

-While China's Yellow River is infamously filthy, the Citarum, which flows through Indonesia, takes the cake.
+Why it's scary: While China's Yellow River is infamously filthy, the Citarum, which flows through Indonesia, takes the cake.
 Why?
-To start with, the 5 million people living in the river basin area – and the 2,000 different industries supported by factories there.
+To start with, the 5 million people living in the river basin area, and the 2,000 different industries supported by factories there.
 How thick is the garbage?
 At places, enough to walk across.
-However, now that it's recognised as the world's dirtiest river, there's been efforts to clean it up.
+However, now that it's recognized as the world's dirtiest river there have been efforts to clean it up.

 Discharge volume: 209,000 cubic feet per second